emmaneugene/practice/algos/advent-of-code/22/README.md

+This directory contains solutions to the problem sets in [Advent of Code 2022](https://adventofcode.com/2022).

-All solutions written in a single source file, using the standard library (Java 21).
+All solutions written in Java 21, using the standard library.

 To run: